 Calling for the boycotting of or even a concerted prejudice against the works of damaged or criminal artists is very dangerous.
 History demonstrates that it is a sick society that chooses to turn away from the true facts of its own nature and organization, from the real individual consequences of the life it is making for us.
 Damaged people, sick people who exploit or harm others, are members of our culture and we very desperately need to know about and understand them.
-To put this another way, we’re each of us complicit, by virtue of being human, in every life, as John Donne and the book of Genesis observed.
+To put this another way, we’re each of us complicit, just by virtue of being human.

 Last summer Clare Hayes-Brady, lecturer in American literature at the University College Dublin, delivered at a Wallace conference in Illinois the presentation: “Reading Your Problematic Fave: David Foster Wallace, feminism and #metoo,” a version of which appears at the Honest Ulsterman.
 Hayes-Brady said, more or less, that boycotting a writer reduced criticism to a consumer exercise (“refusal or disengagement as critical praxis seems to me to reinforce a neoliberal, late capitalist mode of understanding or encountering art.”)
 I can see what she’s getting at, but it also brought me out in hives.
 There’s an acceptable way to read and study Wallace, she suggests, as a specimen well apart from ourselves, as a biologist would an illness, or a historian a despot; that it’s good to study Wallace’s misogyny, and place him within the larger context of his times; basically to identify him first as “problematic” and go from there.
 I think Hayes-Brady’s heart is in the right place but honestly?
 Honestly, fuck that.

-Writing in The Outline, Daniel Kolitz kind of unbelievably expressed his relief at having been given permission to continue reading Wallace (and by a woman, yay!)
+Writing in The Outline about a Wallace conference he’d attended, Daniel Kolitz kind of unbelievably expressed his relief at having been given permission to continue reading Wallace (and by a woman, yay!)

 Hayes-Brady’s talk gave us exactly what we wanted; perhaps what many of us came to Normal to find: a cogent and nuanced permission structure within which to a) continue reading Wallace (none of us were ever going to stop doing this, anyway) and b) justify our continued reading to others — others who, like anyone with a political conviction in 2018, are fundamentally unpersuadable, and who either way wouldn’t take well to being accused of neoliberalist sympathies.

-The essential thing is to reject, to reject categorically, the infantile bullshit reasoning that tells us to “separate the artist from the art.”
+It’s essential to reject the infantile bullshit reasoning that tells us to “separate the artist from the art.”
 That’s a cruel and terrible idea.
 I think people will benefit forever from reading Wallace, with grief and pity.
 The artist is the art.

 If people who love literature draw a line around themselves, the “civilized” and “educated” people, as if they were perfect or even different—any line at all that leaves anyone out—we will be throwing ourselves right over the cliff.
 We all belong to one another; we all are each other.

-It insults the idea of study, of literature itself, to presume that there are “problematic” artists and a “right-thinking” way to experience art, journalism, literature, “properly,” with rules to define and follow (rules that the worst people have used, and will use, again and again, as tools of oppression.)
-That should go without saying.
 The study of literature is meant for learning the truth, much of which is not “acceptable” or containable or convenient.
-But Wallace’s example points to something beyond this: The artist of special gifts who is also a “hideous man” is a deeply valuable source of information for a society seeking to better itself.
+But Wallace’s example points to something beyond this: The artist of special gifts who is also a “hideous man” is a valuable source of information for a society seeking to better itself.